openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 > This message is given when the device is accessed through a communication channel, but the device ID through that channel does not match the ones obtained while accessing through a storage channel -- the software refuses to continue, to preserve data integrity.
 This could be caused by manually changing the contents of a drive (such as the data file or volume label), manually changing the device ID, or communication problems.

-1. If the device contains useful data, as an initial priority, you can try to download the data as described in [Filesystem or data problems](#filesystem-or-data-problems).
+1. If the device contains useful data, as an initial priority, you can try to download the data manually as described in [Filesystem or data problems](#filesystem-or-data-problems).

-2. If every device you have tried has a similar issue, check that you are not running anti-virus/security software that could be interfering with device communication.
+2. If every device you have tried has a similar issue, check that you are not running anti-virus/security software, or other software that could be interfering with device communication (such as software that interacts with hardware devices using a serial/COM port).
 If in doubt, try the device on another computer without such software (e.g. a personal laptop).

 3. You should fully shutdown then restart your operating system (not just sleep/hibernat and resume, but fully shutdown and turn-off, before then restarting).
 This will be help ensure there is no persistent driver issue.